lighthouse-labs/css-exercises/exercise-1/CSS Exercise 1.md

 }
 ```

 Almost!
 This added gutters between the columns, but now nested columns have double the gutter they need.
 The solution is to give the row classes negative left and right margins that are the width of the gutter.
 Then everything will line up nicely.
+While we're at it, let's prevent columns from escaping their row by adding a [clear fix](https://css-tricks.com/snippets/css/clear-fix/).

 Add the following CSS.